7pace Timetracker benefits for developers, cloud-based authorization via tokens or personal access tokens (PAT) and help and support options

 Authorizing 7pace Timetracker for Dev Ops Services (Cloud) - Authorize with OAuth

-With the implementation of 7pace's Web Client, Timetracker now tracks time on a server.
-This means that even when you finish your work, close your browser, and go home for the day, 7pace Timetracker keeps tracking time for you in the background (you can configure settings for 7pace Timetracker's Web and Windows Clients in the "Time Tracking" section of the "Settings" page).
-As soon as you re-open 7pace Timetracker or the Windows Client, you will see actual tracked time from the moment you clicked the "Start Tracking" button.
+With the implementation of 7pace's Web App, Timetracker now tracks time on a server.
+This means that even when you finish your work, close your browser, and go home for the day, 7pace Timetracker keeps tracking time for you in the background (you can configure settings for 7pace Timetracker's Web and Windows/Mac Apps in the "Time Tracking" section of the "Settings" page).
+As soon as you re-open 7pace Timetracker or the Windows or Mac Apps, you will see actual tracked time from the moment you clicked the "Start Tracking" button.

 To enable this functionality, 7pace Timetracker uses tokens.
-You will need to authorize our application in order to download our Windows Client, use our Web Client and other features within 7pace Timetracker.
+You will need to authorize our application in order to download our Windows or Mac Apps, use our Web App and other features within 7pace Timetracker.

 There are two ways to do this: OAuth or Personal Access Token.
 (For more information on both, click here)

 OAuth may be a more seamless, short-term method in that the token refreshes itself automatically and frequently.
 The only potential drawback may occur if something goes wrong during the refresh tokens process, which will render your token unusable and will require you to issue it again.
 With the Personal Access Token method of authorization, you have to manually reissue the token, but it remains valid for a period of up to one (1) year.

 1. When you first open 7pace Timetracker, you will notice the following "Welcome" screen.